prymitive/karma/docs/CONFIGURATION.md

   default: list of strings
 ```

-* `default` - list of filters to use by default when user navigates to unsee
+- `default` - list of filters to use by default when user navigates to karma
   web UI.
-Visit `/help` page in unsee for details on available filters.
+Visit `/help` page in karma for details on available filters.
   Note that if a string starts with `@` YAML requires to wrap it in quotes.

 Example: